rcazzara/seldovia/_people/Jr_Rufus_Bowen.md

 source_file: "Bowen Family"
 born: "October 22, 1879, Alaska "
 died: " September 1953, Alaska"
+cemetry_plot:
 ---
 # Rufus Bowen, Jr.

-## October 22, 1879, Alaska – September 1953, Alaska
+## October 22, 1879, Alaska â€“ September 1953, Alaska

 **Rufus Bowen** was born in Kodiak October 22, 1879 and came to Seldovia after the Novarupta eruption in 1912.
-He built a cabin where the Harbor’s Edge is located and grazed horses in a pasture located where the current SVT building stands.
+He built a cabin where the Harborâ€™s Edge is located and grazed horses in a pasture located where the current SVT building stands.
 Later he lived in a cabin on the edge of the Russian Orthodox Church Cemetery.

 March 1919 - ARRIVAL OF PILGRIM MARKS FIRST MOVEMENT IN ANCHORAGE HARBOR THIS YEAR.
-With the arrival here at 12.40 o'clock p. m., March 9 from Seldovia of the gasoline power boat Pilgrim, the first movement of craft in Anchorage harbor was recorded for the 1919 season.
+With the arrival here at 12.40 o'clock p.Â m., March 9 from Seldovia of the gasoline power boat Pilgrim, the first movement of craft in Anchorage harbor was recorded for the 1919 season.
 The movement this year was almost a month earlier than in 1918 when the sailing April 11